The original digital native

 It’s incredible that a woman who has continually worked and pioneered from the dawn of the web through to the dawn of AI, has to disappear to even have a chance of being heard.

-"I'm rarely heard, especially on things I've seen before, felt before and fixed before.
+“I’m rarely heard, especially on things I’ve seen before, felt before and fixed before.
 I love the new, younger guard, but they really do think they own this brave new world.
-I have to sit back and watch them make the same mistakes we made back in the day, that gen x made back in their day and so on and so on.
-The time and money wasted is heartbreaking."
+I have to sit back and watch them make the same mistakes we made back in the day, the new gen made in the early 2000s and so on.
+The time and money wasted is heartbreaking.”

 Now Ruby’s ripped off the sticky tape and is ready to be uninvisible and lead again.
 The world is about to change radically through AI and machine learning and robotics and all the stuff she’s been walking alongside since she was a kid.
 She’s ready to stand up and bring a much needed voice to a brave new world.
 A world we all share.